DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 3Tries grabbing the far edge of the tableFocuses on the bowlDZ

 Since the table is fixed in the environment, this task tests whether the policy makes a reasonable effort.
-DreamZero clearly tries to manipulate the table. π0.5 falls back to focusing and manipulating the objects.
+DreamZero clearly tries to manipulate the table. π0.5 falls back to manipulating the objects on the table.

 Task 10: “Throw the bowl across the room”